AboutDiversity, equity, and inclusion

 - Essence is a coalition devoted to the creation of harmony among all students, regardless of race and ethnicity.
 All members of the Miss Hall’s community are encouraged to participate in Essence meetings, activities, and events.

-- The International Student Alliance (ISA) is a coalition made up of students from the US and other countries represented in our student body.
+- The International Student Alliance (ISA) is a coalition made up of students from the United States and other countries represented in our student body.
 Throughout the year, ISA sponsors cultural programs, international meals, and special events.

 - Spectrum is a coalition devoted to supporting students on the LGBTQIA+ spectrum and to the creation of harmony and inclusion among all students.
 All members of our community are encouraged to participate in Spectrum meetings, activities, and events.